🍾

 🏛️Production Scale and Allocation

-Bouchard's annual production sits at approximately 25,000 bottles across the entire Roses de Jeanne and Inflorescence range, an unusually small total even for grower-Champagne standards.
+Bouchard's annual production is very small, even by grower-Champagne standards.
 The small production has produced significant secondary-market premiums on retail releases, with most cuvées sold through long-term client relationships rather than open distribution.
 The estate's commercial scarcity is structural rather than marketing-driven: the single-vineyard premise caps each cuvée's production at the parcel's natural yield, with no possibility of expansion beyond the parcel boundaries.
 Bouchard has publicly resisted commercial scale-up, retaining the single-vineyard premise even as international demand has grown.

-• Approximately 25,000 bottles annual production across all cuvées
+• Very small annual production across all cuvées

 • Most cuvées sold through long-term client relationships